Candice Swanepoel Rocks Sleek Supermodel Physique At New York Fashion Week

-Supermodel Candice Swanepoel debuted her superfit post-baby body while partying at the Harper’s Bazaar Icons shindig at the Plaza Hotel during New York Fashion Week.
+Supermodel Candice Swanepoel debuted her superfit post-baby body while partying at the Harper’s Bazaar ICONS shindig at the Plaza Hotel during New York Fashion Week.

 Swanepoel, who has kept a low profile since giving birth to her second child in June, quietly signaled to the fashion industry that she’s back in top shape and is ready to return to work.

 The leggy 5-foot-10 Candice looked glamorous in a body-hugging strapless black evening gown that accentuated her bombshell curves.
-Swanpoel was joined at the star-studded Icon party by fellow models Romee Strijd, Jasmine Tookes and Sara Sampaio, the Daily Mail reported.
+Swanepoel was joined at the star-studded Icon party by fellow models Romee Strijd, Jasmine Tookes, and Sara Sampaio, the Daily Mail reported.

 Candice looked effortlessly chic with no jewelry, her blonde hair flowing naturally, and just a hint of makeup.